-The Phone Settings page, shown in Figure 4-28, allows configuration of phone extensions and mapping of those extensions to the outbound Iridium phone lines as well as which extension rings for each inbound Iridium line.
+The Phone Settings page, shown in Figure 4-32, allows configuration of phone extensions and mapping of those extensions to the outbound Iridium phone lines as well as which extension rings for each inbound Iridium line.
 There are up to three (3) high quality Iridium phone lines.
 Each extension can be mapped to one, two, three or none of the Iridium phone lines for outbound calls by checking the box next to the corresponding Line in the Outbound Lines column.
 By selecting the icon, a password can be entered for each extension if desired.
 An extension can be deleted by selecting the icon.
-All changes are saved only after the APPLY button is selected.
+Changes are saved only after settings are applied.